kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

 Proto descriptors are created by using the `protoc` tool and are based on the functions and the HTTP mappings that you added to your proto files.

 {{% notice note %}}
 The instructions in this guide assume that you did not enable the Gloo Edge Function Discovery Service (FDS) to automatically generate proto descriptors and put them on the gRPC upstream.
-If you rather enable FDS so that you can skip [Step 2](#generate-proto-descriptors) and [Step 3](#add-descriptors-to-upstream) in this guide, and go to [Step 4](#grpc-routing) directly, run the following command: `kubectl label upstream -n gloo-system default-bookstore-8080 discovery.solo.io/function_discovery=enable`.
+If you want to enable FDS, you can skip [Step 2](#generate-proto-descriptors) and [Step 3](#add-descriptors-to-upstream) in this guide, and go to [Step 4](#grpc-routing) directly.
+To enable FDS, run the following command: `kubectl label upstream -n gloo-system default-bookstore-8080 discovery.solo.io/function_discovery=enable`.
 {{% /notice %}}

-1. Explore HTTP mappings for the Bookstore app.
+1. Explore HTTP mappings of the Bookstore app.
 The demo app has HTTP mappings and rules already added as `google.api.http` annotations to the `bookstore.proto` file.
 To learn more about HTTP mappings and find examples for how to annotate your proto files, see the [Transcoding reference]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/transcoding-reference/" %}}).
    ```shell
    cat bookstore.proto
    ```